Interstate 80 in New Jersey: Passaic and Bergen counties

 After crossing the Passaic River again, I-80 enters Wayne in Passaic County.
 Here, the road passes under the Montclair-Boonton Line before coming to the spaghetti junction with Route 23 and US 46 near the Willowbrook Mall.
-At this point, the freeway widens to eight lanes and continues into Totowa, passing near more commercial areas and over a Norfolk Southern Railway railroad line as it comes to an interchange with CR 642 that has access to and from the west.
-A short distance later, there is a westbound exit and eastbound entrance serving Route 62 and CR 646.
-I-80 crosses the Passaic River a third time and enters Woodland Park, where it turns to the northeast past suburban neighborhoods and reaches an interchange serving CR 636.
-Passing to the north of Garret Mountain Reservation, the freeway enters Paterson and turns east into urban areas as it comes to the interchange at the Route 19 freeway.
-After Route 19, I-80 runs above Paterson on a viaduct, crossing over NJ Transit's Main Line before coming to the exit for CR 649 (Madison Avenue).
+At this point, the freeway widens to eight lanes and continues into Totowa, passing near more commercial areas and over the Norfolk Southern Railway railroad line as it comes to an interchange with Minnisink Road (CR 642) that has access to and from the west.
+A short distance later, there is a westbound exit and eastbound entrance serving Union Boulevard (Route 62 / CR 646).
+I-80 crosses the Passaic River a third time and enters Woodland Park, where it turns to the northeast past suburban neighborhoods and reaches an interchange serving Squirrelwood Road (CR 636).
+Passing to the north of the Garret Mountain Reservation, the freeway enters Paterson and turns east into urban areas as it comes to the interchange with Route 19.
+After Route 19, I-80 runs above Paterson on a viaduct, crossing over the NJ Transit's Main Line before coming to the exit for Madison Avenue (CR 649).
 The road returns to ground level near urban neighborhoods as it comes to an eastbound exit and westbound entrance serving Market Street before reaching an interchange with Route 20.